What is self harm?

 Ask the person directly if they’re considering suicide.
 If you think they are, call your local hospital or mental health service.

-Call 000 or take the person to the emergency department of the local hospital if they need urgent medical attention.
+Call 000 or take the person to the emergency department of the local hospital if they need urgent medical attention and stay with them.

 Supporting someone who self harms can be a stressful experience.
 Think about if it would be useful to get some advice or support for yourself.